JoGorska/hotel-booking/README.md

 ## Remaining Bugs
 From the above mentioned list the bugs that were remaining
-3. issue with very long regex.
-I do not want to break this complex code.
-I left it untouched

 8. issue with errors raised by image of the castle - I left it untouched as editing it might destroy the image

 ## Validation